woubuc/blog.woubuc.be/content/posts/gridsome/choose-ssg/index.md

 ## Conclusion
-All static site generators have pros and cons, and I can't recommend enough that you just try them all our for a few hours to see how they work.
+All static site generators have pros and cons, and I can't recommend enough that you just try them all out for a few hours to see how they work.
 Most of the time you'll figure out very quickly if the tool's workflow matches yours or not, and then you can move on to the next one.

 The best resource I found to search for SSGs is [StaticGen.com](https://www.staticgen.com/).
 If you're trying to find a good static site generator, this is the best place to start your search.
 Not every tool is for everyone, but there's bound to be one that works *just right*.

 In any case, so far I'm very happy with my choice of Gridsome.
-I plan to do a write-up later about my experience actually building a site with it, but I decided to keep this post just about the selection process.
+I plan to do a write-up later about my experience building a site with it, but I decided to keep this post just about the selection process.